A Chilling Opportunity – No Green Light for Arctic-centric Satellite Connectivity

 Wilmington, DE & London, UK – May 27, 2014 – NSR’s newly released Energy Markets via Satellite, 4th Edition finds a challenging market for Arctic-based Oil & Gas satellite connectivity services.
 Even as more attention continues to move towards the Arctic – for both the transportation of petroleum via tankers through the Northern Sea Route or Exploration & Production activities from O&G players – the market does not provide a green light for widespread satellite communication solutions as found in other areas such as the North Sea, Gulf of Mexico, or the shale-plays in the lower 48 states.

-“While O&G majors invest in the mineral and development rights throughout the Arctic, and dedicate capital and resources to the region – the limited timeframe for activities, extremely harsh operating conditions, and ongoing environmental concerns pose significant barriers to the overall O&G industry in the Arctic,” states report author and NSR Senior Analyst Brad Grady.
+“While O&G majors invest in the mineral and development rights throughout the Arctic, and dedicate capital and resources to the region – the limited timeframe for activities, extremely harsh operating conditions, and ongoing environmental concerns pose significant barriers to the overall O&G industry in the Arctic,” states report author Brad Grady.
 “These issues all trickle-down into the planning cycles for satellite operators and communications service providers who continue to look at the Arctic as a potential – but cannot yet see a green light for widespread investments of coverage and capacity.”

 Although providing double-digit growth opportunities for those systems that have coverage, and providing a 3x increase in the number of In-service units providing MSS-based communications solutions, by 2023 the total Arctic market opportunity is projected to be approximately 100 In-service MSS units.
 Compare that to the next smallest region – the Indian Ocean at 5,000 In-service Units – and the Arctic remains an interesting proposition, but not enough to sustain widespread dedicated focus.